Unilateral regulation breaks regularity of Turing patterns: Introduction

-Our paper is motivated mainly by two surprising results \cite{KucVat2012} and \cite{SookVat} about systems, where the unilateral term is not given by $\hat g$ as in \ttg{eq:zdroj}, but by certain unilateral conditions for $v$ formulated by variational inequalities.
+Our paper is motivated mainly by two surprising results \cite{KucVat2012} and \cite{SookVat} about systems in the form \ttg{eq:zdroj} with $\hat g \equiv 0$, where $f$ and $g$ satisfy assumptions under which Turing instability occurs.
+In these papers, a unilateral source is not given by the term $\hat g$ as in \ttg{eq:zdroj}, but by certain unilateral conditions for $v$ formulated by variational inequalities.
 The former result guarantees existence of stationary spatially nonhomogeneous solutions even for $d_1/d_2$ arbitrarily large.
-The later result concerns certain instability of the ground state for a wide range of values $d_1$ and $d_2$ including arbitrary size of the ratio $d_1/d_2$.
-There are also theoretical studies, e.g.\ \cite{DKM,EisKuc,EisKuc1999,EisVat2011,KucBos1994} and references therein, predicting new and interesting features of systems with various unilateral terms or conditions.
+The later result concerns certain instability of the ground state for a very wide range of values $d_1$ and $d_2$.
+There are also earlier theoretical studies, e.g.\ \cite{DKM,EisKuc,EisKuc1999,EisVat2011,KucBos1994} and references therein, predicting new and interesting features of systems with various unilateral conditions or terms.
+Let us note that the original necessary condition of one fast and one slow diffusion can be removed or relaxed also by other approaches.
+For example, Turing instability can occur in the presence of cross-diffusion even if the (isolated) activator diffuses faster than the (isolated) inhibitor \cite{Fanelli2013}.
+The presence of non-diffusing species yields patterns outside the classical limits of the Turing model \cite{Cantini2014,Klika2012}.
+Both stochastic effects and cross-diffusive terms were shown \cite{Biancalani2010} to yield stochastic self-organization for a wider region of parameters than in the conventional Turing approach.
+Similarly, stochastic patterns for a wider region of parameters were observed and analysed in \cite{Asslani2012} for the stochastic Brusselator model.
+Alternatively, nonnormality of the linear stability matrix can amplify the noise and yield fluctuation-induced Turing patterns that are not strongly limited by the value of diffusion coefficients \cite{Biancalani2017}.

-The unilateral conditions described by variational inequalities considered in \cite{SookVat,KucVat2012} correspond to sources which do not allow the concentration of the morphogen $v$ to decrease below a threshold $\theta$ on a given subset of the boundary or of the interior of the domain.
+Going back to unilateral regulation, the unilateral conditions described by variational inequalities considered in \cite{SookVat,KucVat2012} correspond to sources which do not allow $v$ to decrease below zero (i.e. the concentration $V$ is not allowed to decrease below the equilibrium concentration $\bar V$) on a given subset of the boundary or of the interior of the domain.
 These hard inequalities, however, seem to be unrealistic from the viewpoint of biological applications, because it is difficult to imagine a natural mechanism which would strictly prevent the concentration of a morphogen to decrease below the threshold.
+Therefore we consider a unilateral term $\hat g(v)$, which seems to be more realistic.
+It does not prevent $v$ to decrease below $\theta$, but it works against this decrease.